sajanv88/pexels_deno/README.md

 # pexels_deno
-A wrapper for accessing pexels api service through Deno [Pexels API](https://www.pexels.com/api/).
+A simple Deno library for accessing pexels api service.
+[Pexels API](https://www.pexels.com/api/).
 Please refer to the API docs to understand the inputs and expected results.

 ### Supported API methods are.
 * Photos